Neha Bhagat

 Navigate the New License Framework with a CSP

-Microsoft had introduced the New Commerce Experience (NCE) to ensure that clients can reduce long-term commitment costs and leverage a more simplified licensing processes as part of the Cloud Solution Partner (CSP) program where partners can manage Microsoft services for clients, helping them not only with subscription renewals but also help with everything from cost management to cloud adoption.
+Microsoft introduced the New Commerce Experience (NCE) to ensure that clients can reduce long-term commitment costs and leverage more simplified licensing processes as part of the Cloud Solution Partner (CSP) program where partners can manage Microsoft services for clients, helping them not only with subscription renewals but also help with everything from cost management to cloud adoption.

 With many businesses nearing their Microsoft license renewal deadlines, it could be the perfect time to explore switching to a CSP for your licensing needs.
 This transition offers the opportunity to benefit from improved support, expert guidance, and more efficient licensing solutions.
 CSP partners bring valuable expertise and resources, ensuring a smooth adaptation to the new licensing model for your business.